Thanos-DB/FullyConvolutionalTransformer/README.md

 chaitanyakaul14/fct-tf:v2

 ## Results
 The performance is evaluated on Dice (higher is better).
+We release results on the ACDC dataset to enable researchers to use our work.
+The rest of the results will be updated with time.

 | Method          		|  Avg. |  RV   |  MYO  |  LV   |
 | :---------------------------: | :---: | :---: | :---: | :---: |